 Clients Rights and Responsibilities

-Montfort Renaissance subscribes to the Personal Health information Protection Act (PHIPA) of 2004 for the collection, use and disclosure of personal health information about an individual.
+Montfort Renaissance (MRI) subscribes to the Personal Health Information Protection Act, 2004 (PHIPA) relating to the collection, use and disclosure of an individual’s personal health information.